 Streaming servers are servers that are optimized for bandwidth-heavy tasks, like streaming.
 Not all servers are built the same, and some might have a reduced capacity due to being in a high-traffic location.
 A streaming server should (in theory) provide a better connection for heavy-duty tasks, and hide the fact that you’re using a VPN, so the streaming site doesn’t block you.

 This is the case with CyberGhost’s streaming servers, as well as Windscribe’s Windflix servers.
 Generally, these servers are much better at circumventing VPN bans from streaming services, such as the infamous Netflix VPN ban.
+They also help with internet speeds in case of ISP-throttling and poor peering agreements.

 A P2P (or “peer-to-peer”) network is a place where you can download files directly from other users’ computers, as opposed to a centralized server.
 A form of P2P transfer is torrenting.
 If you plan to use a VPN for torrenting (which you always should), using dedicated servers for that always helps.
 Besides the extra bandwidth capacity, these servers also provide additional security measures, as NordVPN’s P2P servers do.